Frequently Asked Questions

 How long have you been training in this?

-As I write this, I have been studying Ninjutsu for about 32 years.
+I have been studying Ninjutsu since 1985.
 Wow, time flies!

 I'm too out of shape or injured to do this, I think.